Firstly, my thanks to each and every one of you for placing your trust in me for the next year. I will do my best to fulfil that trust.

 Senior Warden: Alistair Fulton

 Alistair Fulton has been in the supply side of the IT Industry since 1971.
 Founding Managing Director of the Triad Group Plc in 1988 and CEO responsible for growth from start-up to London Stock Market IPO in March 1996.
 Triad won the Holway Boring Award in recognition of unbroken profits growth.
 He was Chairman from 1997 to 1999 and then senior non-executive Director to date.
 He was President of CSSA (now TechUK) in 2000-2001 and Board member 1995 to 2007.
 Alistair continues to represent UK IT Industry on the Philippines British Business Council since 1999.
 He is a mentor, non-executive director and an investor in early stage technology companies.
 Alistair is a Chartered Engineer and member of BCS.
-He is Chairman of the WCIT Industry Committee and has sat on Court since 2012.
+He was Chairman of the WCIT Industry Committee and has sat on Court since 2012.

 Junior Warden: Rob Wirszycz